l-atelier-des-chercheurs/slash/README.md

 ### The docker compose way

-Run `docker compose up`, wait for it to initialize completely, and visit `https://localhost:8080`.
+Run `docker compose up -d`, wait for it to initialize completely, and visit `https://localhost:8080`.
 Your data is persistent (in ./dodoc-data directory).

 ### Or the docker manual way